CollinHeist/TitleCardMaker/docs/getting_started/index.md

         Keep this access code private, as it can be used to access your GitHub account.

-3. Open a terminal of your choice, and go to the desired install location.
+3. Open a terminal[^1] of your choice, and go to the desired install location.
 Then clone the repository with:

     ```bash
     git clone https://github.com/TitleCardMaker/TitleCardMaker-WebUI.git